 Hop off your imaginary hoverboard for a minute and imagine a world where you have access to multiple transport modes from different providers, through an integrated platform for planning, booking and payment.
 You might even imagine that this replaces the need for your very own car – that is, in fact, the ultimate goal.

-In Spring of next year, tourists in Japan will be able to experience the ease and convenience of the country’s first rural MaaS service, allowing them to find and reserve secondary transportation from railway stations to key tourist destinations.
+Next spring, tourists in Japan will be able to experience the ease and convenience of the country’s first rural MaaS service, allowing them to find and reserve secondary transportation from railway stations to key tourist destinations.
 In Helsinki, one MaaS operator has its eye set on the world.
 Described as the “Netflix for mobility,” it combines all the city’s mobility options into a single app, accessible via a monthly subscription.

 At this year’s ITS World Congress in Copenhagen, attendees were given inaugural access to the MaaS platform “Min Rejseplan” (My Journey Planner).
 This gave them integrated information about public and private transport, allowing them to plan and pay for local journeys using bus, train, metro, trams, ferries, car-pooling, shared cars and taxis.
 In the future, though, the app will also offer regional buses, domestic flights, new shared forms of mobility and autonomous buses across all of Denmark.

 In the U.S., Via is taking the shared ride game to a whole new level.
 Currently supplying a million rides a month in New York City, Chicago and Washington D.C., it’s creating a dynamic, on-demand network to get people to where they are going quicker and easier.